f5devcentral/xcmcndemoguide/README.rst

 ==============================  =========
 10.0.0.0/16 << Cloud A CIDR     eni-05dcbec0b9eade0c4 << Cloud C XC node NIC ID
 ==============================  =========

+What does this mean?
+Subnets in Cloud C that are associated with this route table will send 10.0.0.0/16 destination traffic to the XC node as the next hop.

 Test Application
 ~~~~~~~~~~~~~~~~~